NHL Training Camp Buzz: Matthews leaves Maple Leafs practice

 Montreal Canadiens

-Kirby Dach played in his first game in nearly a year for the Canadiens on Monday, a 5-0 preseason win against the Philadelphia Flyers at Bell Centre in Montreal.
+Kirby Dach played his first game in nearly a year for the Canadiens on Monday, a 5-0 preseason win against the Philadelphia Flyers at Bell Centre in Montreal.

 "I'm definitely looking still to take steps personally and making sure that I feel good and confident in my game and can get it back to a place where I felt it was last year and keep taking steps from that," Dach said.

-"As a line, I think just building chemistry and working together and being in these games now against other teams you're going to start to find spacing with each other and where each other is going to be on the ice."
+"As a line, I think just building chemistry and working together and being in these games now against other teams, you're going to start to find spacing with each other and where each other is going to be on the ice."

 Selected by the Blackhawks with the No. 3 pick in the 2019 NHL Draft, Dach has 99 points (33 goals, 66 assists) in 212 regular-season games with Montreal and Chicago, and six points (one goal, five assists) in nine playoff games. -- Sean Farrell